priyaWDEV15/Ping_Pong/README.md

 ## DEPENDENCIES

-1.Python v3.x is required.
+* Python v3.x is required.
-2.turtle module is also required.
+* turtle module is also required.